Fateme-Far76/Programming2/README.md

 - sklearn

 Please make sure to install these libraries before running the code.
+BB: I don't think all the think you mention need to be installed; e.g. `linecache` and `datetime` are part of the standard distro of Python.

 ## Contributing
 This assignment repository was primarily developed by Fatemeh Rakhshanifar.
 I would like to acknowledge the contributions of Samaneh Shahpouri who has contributed to some of the assignments.